 - It will help you in the unfortunate event that your personal information is compromised.

-- This action would allow the support team to block such pop-ups and save other iPhone users from potential fraud.
+- This action would allow the support team to block such pop-ups or callers and save other iPhone users from potential fraud.

 How to Prevent Apple Virus Warning Message?